Program overview

-The Bachelor of Music program at the DAN School of Drama and Music offers an inclusive educational experience through three distinct streams: Contemporary, Classical, and Sonic Arts/Production.
-This program is designed to cater to students from diverse backgrounds and interests, allowing them to explore various avenues within the cultural industries.
-The program aims to reflect the evolving landscape of music-making practices, preparing students for meaningful careers in the music sector, which is a significant contributor to Canada's economy.
+The Bachelor of Music program at the DAN School of Drama and Music offers an inclusive educational experience through three distinct streams: Contemporary, Classical, and Digital Music and Sonic Arts.
+This program is designed to cater to students from diverse backgrounds and interests, allowing them to complete a Bachelor of Music degree that reflects the rich variety of music-making practices in today’s cultural landscape.
+The program aims to prepare students for various career paths within the cultural industries, which are rapidly evolving and represent a significant sector in Canada.

-- Three streams: Contemporary, Classical, and Sonic Arts/Production
+- Three streams: Contemporary, Classical, and Digital Music and Sonic Arts.

-- Opportunities to participate in music ensembles and major theatrical productions
+- Opportunities for students to participate in music ensembles and major theatrical productions.

-- Options to pursue a Concurrent Education program (B.Mus/B.Ed) or an Undergraduate Certificate in Entrepreneurship and Innovation
+- Undergraduate Certificate in Entrepreneurship and Innovation available.

 Featured Experiences

-- Hands-on opportunities in music ensembles and major theatrical productions
+- Hands-on learning through participation in music ensembles and major theatrical productions.

-- Collaboration with innovation researchers and industry leaders in entrepreneurship courses
+- Collaboration with innovation researchers and industry leaders to gain insights into the music business.

 Career Options

-Graduates of the Bachelor of Music program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Music program can pursue a variety of career paths in Canada’s vibrant cultural industries.
+Here are some potential job options:

 - Music Producer: Oversee the production of music recordings, working with artists to shape their sound and vision.